-• The components and their attributes - an overview (reinforcements, matrices and interfaces), (3 hrs) • Properties of the matrix materials (Thermosets/thermoplastics, metals, ceramics, structure & mechanical behaviour), (2 hrs) • Properties of fibres and particles (Glass fibres, organic fibres, carbon fibres, ceramic particles and fibres; processing, structure, mechanical response), (2 hrs) • Composite manufacture (Plies, weaves, preforms, moulding, pultrusion, filament winding, powder metallurgy, casting spraying), (2 hrs) • Mechanics of reinforcement (Rule of mixtures, anisotropy, laminate structures, stress- strain response), (3 hrs) • Basic stress analysis and failure mechanisms (Stress transfer and partitioning, multiple failure events, progression of fracture, toughness), (3 hrs) • Fatigue design considerations (Damage progression, reinforcement effects); (3 hrs) Environmental effect on / of composites and joining techniques; (2hrs) Intended Learning O outcomes: Technical Outcomes a madula the student will have • • ne module the student will have: nding and wide-ranging knowledge of the engineering usage of composite materials. mportant inter-relationship between structure, processing and properties for advanced ake structural design calculations for composite materials.
-Accreditation Outcom es (AHEP) MEng underpin their educati scientific principles of owledge and understanding of the scientific principles and methodology necessary to on in their engineering discipline, and an understanding and know-how of the related disciplines, to enable appreciation of the scientific and engineering context, nderstanding of relevant historical, current and future developments and technologies Awareness of developing technologies related to own specialisation (SM4m) Understanding of, and the ability to apply, an integrated or systems approach to solving complex engineering problems (EA4m) A critical awareness forefront of the specia of current problems and/or new insights most of which is at, or informed by, the lisation (SM8m) Understanding of concepts relevant to the discipline, some from outside engineering, and the ability to evaluate them critically and to apply them effectively, including in engineering projects (SM9m) Advanced level knowledge and understanding of a wide range of engineering materials and components (P12m) nding of current practice and its limitations, and some appreciation of likely new developments (P9m) Ability to apply engir (P10m) neering techniques, taking account of a range of commercial and industrial constraints Assessment: Examination (75%) Assignment 1 (25%) Resit Assessment: Examination (Resit instrument) (100%) - otion: Assessment is via an Examination, worth 75% and Assignment 1 (25%) which is a 1500 word report.
-The quality of English does not form part of the assessment. is a 1500 word report.
+• The components and their attributes - an overview (reinforcements, matrices and interfaces), (3 hrs) • Properties of the matrix materials (Thermosets/thermoplastics, metals, ceramics, structure & mechanical behaviour), (2 hrs) • Properties of fibres and particles (Glass fibres, organic fibres, carbon fibres, ceramic particles and fibres; processing, structure, mechanical response), (2 hrs) • Composite manufacture (Plies, weaves, preforms, moulding, pultrusion, filament winding, powder metallurgy, casting spraying), (2 hrs) • Mechanics of reinforcement (Rule of mixtures, anisotropy, laminate structures, stress- strain response), (3 hrs) • Basic stress analysis and failure mechanisms (Stress transfer and partitioning, multiple failure events, progression of fracture, toughness), (3 hrs) • Fatigue design considerations (Damage progression, reinforcement effects); (3 hrs) • Environmental effect on / of composites and joining techniques ; (2hrs) Intended Learning C Outcomes: Technical Outcomes ne module the student will have: - Appreciation of the in nding and wide-ranging knowledge of the engineering usage of composite materials. mportant inter-relationship between structure, processing and properties for advanced materials. - The ability to underta ake structural design calculations for composite materials.
+Accreditation Outcom es (AHEP) A comprehensive kn underpin their educati scientific principles of nowledge and understanding of the scientific principles and methodology necessary to ion in their engineering discipline, and an understanding and know-how of the related disciplines, to enable appreciation of the scientific and engineering context, nderstanding of relevant historical, current and future developments and technologies - Awareness of develo oping technologies related to own specialisation (SM4m) nd the ability to apply, an integrated or systems approach to solving complex s (EA4m) MSc A critical awareness forefront of the specia of current problems and/or new insights most of which is at, or informed by, the alisation (SM8m) - Understanding of co ncepts relevant to the discipline, some from outside engineering, and the ability to ly and to apply them effectively, including in engineering projects (SM9m) wledge and understanding of a wide range of engineering materials and components - A thorough understa developments (P9m) anding of current practice and its limitations, and some appreciation of likely new , neering techniques, taking account of a range of commercial and industrial constraints Assessment: Examination (75%) Assignment 1 (25%) Resit Assessment: Examination (Resit instrument) (100%) - otion: Assessment is via an Examination, worth 75% and Assignment 1 (25%) which is a 1500-word report .
 The quality of English does not form part of the assessment.
+Important - To pass the module you must i. achieve a minimum of 40% for each component and ii. obtain 50% overall for the module.
+If you do not meet the component level requirements for the module you will receive a QF outcome.
+This means that you will be required to take supplementary coursework even if your module mark is above 40%.
+It is therefore important that you complete and submit each component.
 Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit Assessment Feedback: Standard examination feedback form available for all students after the examination.
 Students will receive individual feedback comments for the assignment via Canvas.
 Failure Redemption: Resit examination worth 100% in August.